openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

 - Instance manager: implemented by the widget provider developer for persistent management of widget instances allocated by the Widget Manager.

-- Communication adapter: provided by the OpenHarmony SDK for communication with the Widget Manager.
+- Communication adapter: provided by the SDK for communication with the Widget Manager.
 It pushes update data to the Widget Manager.

 > **NOTE**
+>
 > You only need to develop the widget provider.
 The system automatically handles the work of the widget host and Widget Manager.